SimonSubokLee/ston-docs-son/admin/handling_http_requests.kr.rst

    After passing through the URL Rewriter, the virtual host can be accessed.

-If an approaching Host name has been modified by the URL Rewriter, it is considered that the Host header of client HTTP request has been modified.
+If an approaching Host name has been modified by the URL Rewriter, it is considered that the clinet's HTTP request Host header has been modified.
 URL preprocessing is configured at the virtual host setting(vhosts.xml).
 Most configurations are subordinated to the virtual host, but URL preprocessing can modify the Host name that a client requested, so it should be configured in the same block as the virtual host. ::